The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: The Segal conjecture for topological Hochschild homology of

+is multiplicative.
+The assumption that the canonical maps $T(n)\to BP$ are $E_2$ ring spectrum maps can be possibly be weakened to knowing either that the canonical maps $T(n)\to BP$ are maps of $E_1$ ring spectra or that $T(n)$ is an $E_2$ ring spectrum for each $n>0$, but neither of theses results are known.

+We begin by discussing the plausibility of our assumption that the canonical maps $T(n)\to BP$ are $E_2$ ring spectrum maps for each $n\ge 0$.
+We can express $T(n)$ as the colimit

-where $\epsilon_n$ is the restriction of the Quillen idempotent $\epsilon \co MU\to MU$ to $X(n)$ as defined in ~\cite[Lem 1.3.5]{Hop84}.
-In particular, this implies that $T(n)$ is homotopy commutative and homotopy associative \cite[Thm.
+in the homotopy category where $\epsilon_k$ is the restriction of the Quillen idempotent $\epsilon \co MU\to MU$ to $X(k)$ as defined in \cite[Lem 1.3.5]{Hop84} and $k$ satisfies $p^n\le k <p^{n-1}$.
+In particular, this implies that $T(n)$ is homotopy commutative and homotopy associative, see \cite[Thm.
 6.5.1]{Rav86}.
-Work of Chadwick-Mandell ~\cite{CM15} shows that $\epsilon \co MU\to MU$ is a map of $E_2$-ring spectra and the map $MU\to BP$ is a map of $E_2$-ring spectra.
-To prove that $T(n)$ is an $E_2$-ring spectrum and the map $T(n)\to BP$ is a map of $E_2$-ring spectra, it would suffice to show that the map $\epsilon_n \co X(n)\to X(n)$ is a map of $E_2$-ring spectra.
-Indeed, this follows from the same argument as ~\cite[Thm.
-5.6]{Cha12}; the key point is that the colimit in $E_2$-ring spectra is computed as the colimit of underlying spectra.
+Work of Chadwick--Mandell ~\cite{CM15} shows that $\epsilon \co MU\to MU$ is a map of $E_2$ ring spectra and the map $MU\to BP$ is a map of $E_2$ ring spectra.
+To prove that $T(n)$ is an $E_2$ ring spectrum and the map $T(n)\to BP$ is a map of $E_2$ ring spectra, it would suffice to show that the map $\epsilon_k \co X(k)\to X(k)$ is a map of $E_2$ ring spectra for all $k\ge 1$.
+It would follow that $T(n)$ is an $E_2$ ring spectrum because the colimit in $E_2$ ring spectra is computed as the colimit of underlying spectra.
+Since the idempotent $\epsilon_k$ is known to be compatible with the idempotent $\epsilon$, in the sense that for each $k$ there is a commutative diagram